top of page

 There are four basic requirements to be eligible to become a foster parent:

-• You must be at least 18 years of age
+• You must be at least 18 years of age in VA and 21 years of age in NC.

 • You must have sufficient space in your home for a child/children.

 • You must complete a criminal background check.
+NC also requires a medical evaluation and fire inspection.

 • You must demonstrate financial stability, as evidenced by the ability to cover your monthly expenses.